NCAR/cti-serial/README.md

         git clone https://github.com/NCAR/cti-serial.git
         cd cti-serial

-2. Run a podman image interactively.
-An interactive session may be necessary if you're installing the package and the gpg-agent needs to prompt for the <eol-prog@ucar.edu> signing key passord.
+1. Run a podman image interactively.
+An interactive session may be necessary if you're installing the package and the gpg-agent needs to prompt for the password to the "<eol-prog@ucar.edu>" signing key.

         start_podman bionic

     a.
-Within the container, if necessary, install the linux-headers package or set KERNEL_DIR in the Makefile:
+The Ubuntu bionic image on docker.io/ncar contains the linux-headers-4.15.18-vortex86dx3 package.

+        If you need to install a different header package for the target system:

             apt-get update
-            apt-get install linux-headers-4.15.18-vortex86dx3
+            apt-get install linux-headers-x.y.z

+    a.
+Edit the Makefile if you need to override the default search for KERNEL_DIR on **/usr/src**:

+            vi /root/current/Makefile

-    b.
-Build the package, which will be placed in /root
+    a.
+Build the package, which will be placed in the parent directory (/root in this example):

             cd /root/current
             ./build_dpkg.sh i386

-    c.
-Or, build and install the package with reprepo to the EOL debian repository on /net/ftp
+    a.
+Add the -I option to install the package with reprepo to the EOL debian repository on /net/ftp

             ./build_dpkg.sh i386 -I bionic

-3. To build the package non-interacively
+1. To build the package non-interacively

         start_podman bionic /root/current/build_dpkg.sh i386 -I bionic